KDE/karchive/README.md

 KArchive provides classes for easy reading, creation and manipulation of "archive" formats like ZIP and TAR.

-If also provides transparent compression and decompression of data, like the GZip format, via a subclass of QIODevice.
+It also provides transparent compression and decompression of data, like the GZip format, via a subclass of QIODevice.

 ## Usage

-If you are using CMake, you need to have

-    find_package(KF5Archive NO_MODULE)

-(or similar) in your CMakeLists.txt file, and you need to link any target that uses KArchive against KF5::Archive.

 If you want to read and write compressed data, just create an instance of KCompressionDevice and write to or read from that.